AbhishekShrivastav73/Problem-Solving-with-JS/README.md

 15. **Sum of Squares**
     - Write a function that calculates the sum of squares of numbers from 1 to a given number.

+# Basic Question - Part 2

+## Problem List:

+   1. By use of foreach print hello in front of each elements of array.
+   2. Print all element of the array, but leave all those element who is greater than three.
+   3. Find the Sum of array numerical element, skip if element is string

 ## How to Use: